-3.1 Faculty seeking tenure are expected to perform in the areas of responsibility as defined in their Statement of Mutual Expectations.
+3.1 Faculty seeking tenure are expected to perform in the areas of responsibility as defined in their Statement of Faculty Responsibility.
 Faculty will be evaluated on their abilities to teach, conduct research, and/or disseminate information.
 Faculty will be expected to participate in departmental governance and service.
 Collegiality is valued among all faculty.

 3.2 Faculty with teaching responsibility are expected to follow a scholarly approach to teaching including assembly and presentation of both written and oral materials.
 Faculty with research responsibility are expected to be creative and original in their efforts to discover new knowledge which adds to the understanding of the discipline.
 Faculty with extension responsibility are expected to develop programs that interpret and disseminate science-based knowledge to the various clientele groups appropriate for that faculty person’s program.

 3.3 All faculty members are expected to become involved in the operation of the department, college, and university by serving in various capacities (for example, on committees, boards, panels, task forces, and commissions).
 Faculty members are also expected to further their disciplines by providing service to their professional societies by serving as officers or on committees, serving as editors and reviewers for professional journals or other professional publication outlets, and serving on study and review panels for governmental agencies and funding organizations.
 Although there is a reasonable limit to the extent of involvement (to be managed by the department head), it is not unreasonable for these tasks to occupy an average of 10 to 15 percent of a faculty member’s time.